Loughwood Meeting House

 History, tourist information, and nearby accommodation

-The church was built on land given by Protestant Hugenots, who had fled religious persecution in their on country.
-A Hugenot by the name of Jean de Phippen probably donated the land.
+The church was built on land given by Protestant Huguenots, who had fled religious persecution in their own country.
+A Huguenot by the name of Jean de Phippen probably donated the land.

 Though the first meeting house was established in 1653, the building we see today is mostly late 17th or early 18th century, with walls of stone rubble supported by buttresses, beneath an attractive thatched roof.
 The interior is mostly 18th and 19th century, with a musician's gallery at the west end, box pews, a simple wooden pulpit, and a baptismal pool rather than a font as you might find in an Anglican church.